mila-dan/airbnb-data-analysis-and-price-prediction/README.md

 	- Calendar, including listing id and the price and availability for that day

 ## Installation

-This project requires Python 3.x and the following Python libraries installed:
+This project requires Python 3.x and the libraries in the requiremets.txt file to be installed.

-Pandas
-NumPy
-matplotlib
-seaborn
-scikit-learn
-math

 ## Project Motivation